iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_firmware_upgrade.rst

 **Select app.bin**, and click Open.

 .. warning::
     It is crucial that you do not select combined.bin.
-Attempting to flash a combined application through the DroneCAN firmware upgrader will overwrite important module data, and will render your module unusable.
+Attempting to flash a combined application through the DroneCAN firmware upgrader will overwrite important module data such as calibration.
+    Even if :ref:`recovered through IQ Control Center <recovery_mode>`, the module may be unstable due to the deleted calibration data.

 The DroneCAN GUI will immediately attempt to upgrade your module's firmware.
 You should see your module's mode enter ``SOFTWARE_UPDATE (3)`` mode indicating an ongoing file transfer: